mea45/ufo-sightings-eda/README.md

-# ufo-sightings-eda
+# Exploratory Data Analysis of UFO Sightings Using Python

-Data cleaning, processing, and exploratory analysis of UFO sightings from Kaggle dataset.
+*coming soon*